 - Needs specialized marketing or broader exposure to attract the right buyers

-Ideal auction situations include scenarios when the seller:
+Ideal auction situations include scenarios where the seller:

 - Is downsizing